bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbits.md

 \int\frac{d\nu}{\left(1 + e\cos \nu\right)^2} = \frac{1}{\left(1 - e^2\right)^{3/2}}\left[2\tan^{-1}\left(\sqrt{\frac{1 - e}{1 + e}}\tan\frac{\nu}{2}\right)-\frac{e\sqrt{1 - e^2}\sin \nu}{1 + e \cos \nu}\right]
 :::

-In Eq. {eq}`eq:time-since-periapsis-rhs-e-lt-1`, $e < 1$, so it will apply for circular and elliptical orbits.
+In @eq:time-since-periapsis-rhs-e-lt-1, $e < 1$, so it will apply for circular and elliptical orbits.

-When Eq. {eq}`eq:time-since-periapsis` is combined with Eq. {eq}`eq:time-since-periapsis-rhs-e-lt-1` we have a relationship where time is related to the true anomaly.
+When @eq:time-since-periapsis is combined with @eq:time-since-periapsis-rhs-e-lt-1 we have a relationship where time is related to the true anomaly.

-For circular and elliptical orbits, combining Eq. {eq}`eq:time-since-periapsis` and Eq. {eq}`eq:time-since-periapsis-rhs-e-lt-1` results in:
+For circular and elliptical orbits, combining @eq:time-since-periapsis and @eq:time-since-periapsis-rhs-e-lt-1 results in:

 :::{math}
 :label: eq:time-since-periapsis-ellipse